All Episodes

 It involves a railroad crossing.

-I wonder if you know the story.
+I wonder if you know this story.

-A school bus full of children.
+A school bus full of children got stuck on a between the railroad tracks.

-It got stuck right on the tracks and in between the things that come down.
+It got stuck right on the tracks and in between the things that come down or there were none there.

 A train hit that bus.

-It killed, I forget how many children, uh, I believe all of the children in the bus or the majority of them.
+I believe all of the children in the bus or the majority of them.

 And I mean so that the engine will not start.

-You can stall it even though a train is not coming.
+You can stall it, even though a train is not coming.

-And you can get in your car and people have taken, to be sure of this, they have taken talcum powder and spread it across the back of their car And guess what?
+And people have, to be sure of this, they have taken calcum powder and spread it across the back of their car.

 You get into your car and something pushes your car out from sitting on top of the tracks as if it doesn't matter whether your brake is on or whatever.